chalk-ai/chalk-benchmark/README.md

 # chalk-benchmark

 This repository contains tooling for benchmarking your Chalk queries.
-To benchmark your Chalk query, you must have
+To benchmark your Chalk query, you must have:

 - a deployed Chalk environment provisioned with a GRPC Query Server,
 - permission to run queries and create tokens within the Chalk environment,